mpalash/aliakbarmehta/_content/cyber-~-to-not-wait-for-the-archive-home-and-labour-mired-in-the-complications-of-invisibalisation.md

 ---
-title: Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation
+title: 'Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation'
 subtitle: >-
   Visual Culture and Contemporary Art Journal #5, (ed.)
 Saara Mahbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2019
 layout: content